 The characters and subject-matter of the earliest version of Trioedd Ynys Prydein show a considerable overlap with Geoffrey but also some important differences.
 For instance, the first triad in the collection speaks of the Teir Lleithicl6yth, "three tribal thrones", of the island of Britain, echoing Geoffrey's tripartite division of the island.
-But although Arthur is thrice named in this triad, the divisions of the island do not reflect Geoffrey's history and the details of the triad are clearly independent of his work.21 In some few instances, such as the idea of Edwin of Northumbria's fosterage in Gwynedd and the exile of Cadwallon in Ireland, it seems that Geoffrey was independently drawing on historical information which was also contained in the Trioedd.22 It is also apparent that in later versions of the first triad in the collection names Arthur's chief courts as Mynyw (St Davids), Celliwig, and Pen Rhionydd, but in later versions the first of these is changed to Caerleon in deference to Geoffrey.23
+But although Arthur is thrice named in this triad, the divisions of the island do not reflect Geoffrey's history and the details of the triad are clearly independent of his work.
+In some few instances, such as the idea of Edwin of Northumbria's fosterage in Gwynedd and the exile of Cadwallon in Ireland, it seems that Geoffrey was independently drawing on historical information which was also contained in the Trioedd.
+It is also apparent that in later versions of the Trioedd there is an increasing influence from Geoffrey's work.
+For example, the first triad in the collection names Arthur's chief courts as Mynyw (St Davids), Celliwig, and Pen Rhionydd, but in later versions the first of these is changed to Caerleon in deference to Geoffrey.23